What Are My Legal Rights in Adoption?

 - You may talk with an agency staff member about your options and get referrals as needed for services

-- Review profiles and/or talk with prospective adoptive families
+- Review profiles and/or talk with families looking to adopt

 - Provide a medical release in order to allow the agency to obtain your pre-natal/ medical records